 - Routines, meals, bedtimes, discipline for younger children will create greater security for them if it’s the same in both households.

 Think about what you are going to say:

 Use clear words that your children can understand.
 Phrases like “spending time apart” can be misunderstood and children may hang on to you getting back together.

 Keep explaining to them that this is between the adults and it is not their fault.

 Bear in mind that children don’t want to hear the reasons behind why you’re separating, who’s to blame or the details around your separation.
 They love you both.

-Should you and your ex partner speak to the children together?
+Should you speak to the children together?

 It can help you formulate what you’re going to say: you can agree on the words you’re going to use and how you might answer questions your children might ask.